-As a result, as of June 30, 2022, the Company has cumulative undeclared dividends in arrears of approximately \$19.9 million, or approximately \$29.88 per outstanding share of Series B Preferred Stock, thereby increasing the liquidation value to approximately \$54.88 per share.
+As a result, as of March 31, 2022, the Company has cumulative undeclared dividends in arrears of approximately \$19.5 million, or approximately \$29.30 per outstanding share of Series B Preferred Stock, thereby increasing the liquidation value to approximately \$54.30 per share.
 Additionally, every quarter the cumulative undeclared dividends in arrears will increase by \$0.5859 per share of Series B Preferred Stock, or approximately \$390,000.
-The accrued and unpaid dividends on the Series B Preferred Stock are payable only upon declaration by the Board of Directors, and the liquidation preference, inclusive of Series B Preferred Stock cumulative undeclared dividends in arrears, is only payable upon voluntary or involuntary liquidation, dissolution or winding up of the Company's affairs.
-In addition, once the Circuit Court determines basis for an appropriate record date, the Company will be required to pay an amount equal to three quarters of dividends on the Series B Preferred Stock under the 2004 Preferred B Articles Supplementary (approximately \$1.2 million, which had been previously accrued for).
+The liquidation preference, inclusive of Series B Preferred Stock cumulative undeclared dividends in arrears, is only payable upon declaration by the Board of Directors, settlement, voluntary or involuntary liquidation, dissolution or winding up of the Company's affairs.
+In addition, once the Circuit Court determines basis for an appropriate record date, the Company will be required to pay the three quarters of dividends on the Series B Preferred Stock under the 2004 Series B Articles Supplementary